wjdavenport/FDC-Project-Data/README.md

 This repository contains single-image (large) dataset records pertaining to a student project for UIUC MCS Online CS598 Foundations of Data Curation (https://github.com/wjdavenport/FDC-Project-Backup).
+See that main repository for detailed documentation in including use case, instructions, metadata and reports.

 This submodule contains only raw source data and checksums.
 No derived data is committed to the data repository.